Fred Ladd

 Fred Laderman (February 19, 1927 – August 3, 2021), known professionally as Fred Ladd, was an American television and film writer and producer.
-He is notable as the first to introduce Japanese animated cartoons to the Americas.
+He is notable as the first to introduce anime to the Americas.

 Biography

 Ladd, a Toledo, Ohio, native, graduated from Scott High School in 1945 and from Ohio State University in 1949 with degrees in radio and speech.
 As a child, he did impersonations of movie stars including Betty Boop.
 When Ladd was in high school, he liked a radio program for children called Let's Pretend, which dramatized children's stories, which would serve as an inspiration for him producing anime and for the American audiences.
 Upon moving to the New York City area, Ladd got a year-long job at an FM radio station and then was employed at Cayton, Inc., an advertising agency that dabbled in film production.
 The agency acquired several nature documentaries, and Ladd was given the job of repackaging them into a feature film.
 Rather than an outright sale, the film was offered in trade to European distributors (cash exports being limited in post-war Europe), in exchange for marketable local film productions.
 The deal resulted in the acquisition of animated cartoons, and Ladd was given the job of repackaging and dubbing the films for the American market.

 Ladd became the house specialist in the "Westernizing" of overseas animated programming.
 A 1937 German short film on the future of space travel Weltraumschiff 1 startet was acquired, and the special effects sequences were excised by Ladd.
 His re-edited footage was augmented by new animated sequences and became part of a series entitled The Space Explorers which was syndicated to local TV stations from the late 1950s through the early 1960s.

 Ladd co-operated with William Cayton in producing a film and television serial version of the Czech film Journey to the Beginning of Time.

 Producer Norm Prescott employed Ladd to help reformat a 1965 Belgian animated feature Pinocchio dans l'espace, which was released theatrically by Universal in late 1965 as Pinocchio in Outer Space.
 Prescott later brought Ladd in as co-writer and co-producer on his home-grown 1972 Filmation feature Journey Back to Oz.